 Here’s some good news if you like cheap audio books!

 Once again, I’m cutting my own throat and having a sale.
 Kobo is doing a buy more save more deal on audiobooks this September and the K’Barthan Series, as well as Too Good To Be True, are in it.
 As a result, to make it more exciting, I’ve reduced the first book in the series to 99c on Apple, Kobo (of course) and my own website.
 For anyone in the States, it’s also 99c on Barnes & Noble and Chirp (which is USA and Canada).
-So if you want to grab it while it’s mega cheap there are store links and a bit more info here
+So if you want to grab it while it’s mega cheap you can find store links and a bit more info here

 Mum is in hospital still but she is getting better with each passing day.
 She has something like a potts fracture, having broken both the tibia and fibula bones in her right ankle but I think bruv and I have managed to convince them not to operate because she has a bad heart and dementia.
 She’s had a brain scan and it shows clear signs of dementia but apparently they’re not allowed to give her a diagnosis so we have to go to her Doctor for that.
 On the up side, she won’t have to go for a CT scan because she’s just had one.
 I’m hoping I can sort that out as she does need one.